 The right sleep requires the right setup.
 If your bedroom is full of gadgets, noise, and light, it could be to blame for your sleep woes.
 Check out how an optimal sleep environment should look, feel, smell, and sound.

 Your bedroom isn’t a home office, gym, or movie theater.
-Save it for two things: sleep and sex.
-Open space will help put your mind at ease come bedtime, soclear the clutter and ditch distractions.
+Save it for sleep.
+Open space will help put your mind at ease come bedtime, so clear the clutter and ditch distractions.
 And since bright colors can stimulate the brain, try a tranquil color scheme.
 A recent study by Travelodge found that blue, yellow, and green help you get the most rest, while gray, brown, and purple leave you craving more.

 Our bodies are trained to respond to changes in light.
 Opt for low-wattage, incandescent bulbs over fluorescents and LEDs.
 Light also creeps in through your bedroom windows.
 Consider installing heavy curtains or blackout drapes to keep it out.
 You should avoid screens up to three hours before bed too.
 They emit blue light, which promotes alertness and blocks the production of sleep-inducing hormones.